 - Visit the dairy co-operative to see how the Bleu du Vercors-Sassenage cheese has been produced for over 600 years!

-- Easily accessible - one of the most accessible ski resorts in the Alps
+- Share one of the largest Alpine and Nordic ski areas in the Vercors

 - On average, Alpe d’Huez is lucky enough to get an impressive 300 days of sunshine per year!